 The graph shows also lateral relationships among goals.
 For example, the goal increase customer loyalty has positive (+) contributions from goals lower environment impact, improve car quality and improve car services, while it has a negative (-) contribution from increase sales price.
-The root goal increase return on investment (GM) is also related with goals concerning others auto manufacturer, such as Toyota and VW.
-In particular, if GM increases sales, then Toyota loses a share of the North American market; if Toyota increases sales increase Toyota sales), it does so at the expense of VW; finally, if VW increases sales (increase VW sales), it does so at the expense of GM.
+The root goal increase return on investment (GM) is also related to goals concerning others auto manufacturer, such as Toyota and VW.
+In particular, if GM increases sales, then Toyota loses a share of the North American market; if Toyota increases sales (increase Toyota sales), it does so at the expense of VW; finally, if VW increases sales (increase VW sales), it does so at the expense of GM.
+These lateral contributions introduce a cycle in the GM goal model.

 So far, we have assumed that every goal relationship treats S and D in a dual fashion.
 For instance, if we have +(G,G'), then if G is satisfied, G' is partially satisfied, and (dually) if G is denied G' is partially denied.
 Note however, that sometimes a goal relationship only applies for S (or D).
-In particular, the - contribution from increase sales (GM) to increase sales (Toyota) only applies when increase sales (GM) is satisfied (if GM hasn't increased sales, this doesn't mean that Toyota has.)
-To capture this kind of relationship, we introduce $-S$, $-D$, $+S$, $+D$ (see also Figure 1).
-Details about the semantics of these are given in the next section.
+In particular, the - contribution from increase sales (GM) to increase sales (Toyota) only applies when increase sales (GM) is satisfied (i.e., if GM hasn't increased sales, this doesn't mean that Toyota has.)
+To capture this kind of relationship, we introduce $-{S}$, $-{D}$, $+{S}$, $+{D}$ (see also Figure 1).
+Details about the semantics of these relationships are given in the next section.